Seal out Water, Wind, and Cold.

 (For those of you sailing in cold climes year round: fist off, you rock.
 We love sailing too! and second, these gloves were made for you.)

 The murmurs regarding a technology called OutDry are getting louder, and the sailing community is taking note.
 One example of the technology in play: Musto’s OutDry Waterproof Gloves.
+NOTE – These are no longer available and have been replace by new options available winter sailing gloves.

 So what is OutDry exactly?
 It’s a waterproof and breathable membrane.
 It’s also the patented lamination process in which that membrane is bonded directly to an external shell.
 In this case, the shell material for the gloves is nylon.
 Because the membrane is bonded directly to the interior of the shell, there are no gaps that will allow water to penetrate the barrier.
 Furthermore, there is a layer of insulation, which serves comfort in more ways than one.